5 Ways To Be Trans Inclusive at Work

-In EW’s reWorked podcast with Anthony Francis, he spoke about how Lloyds Bank were the first UK company to allow employees to transition on their health insurance.
+In EW’s reWorked podcast with Anthony Francis, he spoke about how Lloyds Bank was the first UK company to allow employees to transition on their health insurance.
 This is one company exceeding the legal minimum to be inclusive of their trans workforce.
 But companies are not required to make these types of commitments, nor must they have training in trans awareness.
 This means that transgender inclusion in the workplace varies significantly from organisation to organisation as trans-specific training isn’t mandatory.
 Without the appropriate policies in place, line managers, bosses and colleagues may fail to sufficiently support their trans colleagues with any difficulties they could likely face.

 All of us have a responsibility to ensure that we can all bring our whole selves to work.
 This means that it’s not limited to trans people to change things – we can all do so much to change the experiences of our trans friends and work colleagues.
 Here are my five top recommendations to help your trans stakeholders to feel fully supported and accepted: